LongNet: Scaling Transformers to 1B Tokens with Dilated Attention

 Multiple dilated attention blocks for capturing short-range and long-range information (Source)

-Then, all of the different dilated attentions can be computed in parallel and results from all attention blocks are used to provide the model with diverse and full information that captures both short-range and long-range information.
+Then, all of the different dilated attentions are computed in parallel and results from all attention blocks provide the model with diverse and full information, that captures both short-range and long-range information.

 Mixing the dilated attention blocks to gain